cdchen/buildout-compnent/README.md

 ## Features

--Generate the file structure of Buildout Component; -Through the question and answer method, to generate the Buildout profile.
+- Generate the file structure of Buildout Component;
+- Through the question and answer method, to generate the Buildout profile.

 ## Installation